 - What type of paddling is it?
 It is all flatwater, and very protected from the wind (you are literally in a forest).
 There is no detectable current.

 - Where do I start and end?
-You’ll start and end at the same place.
-There is a beach-type launch.
+You’ll start and end at the same place as it is an out-and-back trail.
+There is a beach-type launch

 - How many buoys are there?
 That’s constantly changing.
-There were 50-ish the last time we went, but they are adding and tweaking the trail regularly.
+There were 22 the last time we went, but they are adding and tweaking the trail regularly.

 - What kind of kayaks will you have?
 We will have solo (1-person) and tandem (2-people) kayaks.
 They are all sit-on-top models.
 More info about our boats can be found here.